There are many

 induced drag, or drag due to lift.

-will be small.
+to the aspect ratio of the wing.
 Long thin wings have low induced drag.

 Wings with an elliptical

 rectangular wings, as expressed in the efficiency factor in the induced drag equation.

 aerodynamic performance of the British Spitfire of World War II is partially

 attributable to its elliptic shaped wing which gave the aircraft a very low